What is an Easement?

 Good question.
 There are 2 answers to this question.

 - CUD, as a public utility, is expressly granted the power to condemn land, property, property rights, privileges and easements for necessary public purposes, for just compensation.
 In the case of a Water Line Extension, should you decide to deny an easement to CUD, we will proceed with the condemnation process.
 In simple terms, the court will hear both sides and make the final decision.

 - If the easement withheld is for a Water Line Extension Project and there is no other viable alternative route, the project will either end just before your property, or be totally abandoned.

 CUD will make individual financial restitution in cases of Water Line Relocations, that is, when CUD water is already available, but the water line needs to be moved or modified to accommodate a proposed project.
 In the case of Water Line Extensions, when residents without water ask for new service to their area, there is no individual financial restitution, however CUD funds the cost of bringing the water line to the new residents.

 How long will my driveway be closed?
 How long will it take you to cross my property?

 Normally, a driveway will be impassable for only an hour or two.
 The length of time to cross your entire property will depend, of course, on the length of the easement and soil quality.
 Excessive rock will take longer than soil to excavate.

 Yes, you can.
-You must pay for a tap while the construction is still in process to receive the reduced fee, or the regular tapping fee after construction is complete.
+It is preferred that you pay for a tap while the water line construction is still in progress.
 When CUD sets your meter, it will be your responsibility to run the water line from the meter to your house.